AdityaAS/coding/DP/GeeksForGeeks/README.md

 * Compute nCr % p
 * Permutation Coefficient
 * Count number of ways to fill a “n x 4” grid using “1 x 4” tiles
-* A Space Optimized Solution of LCS
+* [AdityaAS] A Space Optimized Solution of LCS
 * Find maximum length Snake sequence
-* Minimum cost to fill given weight in a bag
+* [AdityaAS] Minimum cost to fill given weight in a bag
 * Choice of area
 * Maximum weight path ending at any element of last row in a matrix
-* Recursively break a number in 3 parts to get maximum sum
+* [AdityaAS] Recursively break a number in 3 parts to get maximum sum
-* Path with maximum average value
+* [AdityaAS] Path with maximum average value
 * Maximum sum of pairs with specific difference
 * Maximum subsequence sum such that no three are consecutive
 * Longest subsequence such that difference between adjacents is one